raaulalonso/cub3d/README.md

 ## Installing and running the project:

+> ℹ️ Our cub3D project is compatible with both macOS and Linux.
+If you are using macOS, please uncomment the MACOS line in the Makefile and comment out the LINUX line.

 > ℹ️ This project is done using [Codam MLX library](https://github.com/codam-coding-college/MLX42).
 If something MLX related is not working on your computer, make sure to check their documentation.

 1- Clone this repository

 	git clone https://github.com/raaulalonso/cub3d.git

-2- Navigate to the new directory and run `make`
+2- Navigate to the new directory.

 	cd cub3d

+3- Run `make`

 	make

-3- Execute cub3D binary with a map of your choice, for example:
+4- Execute cub3D binary with a map of your choice, for example:

 	./cub3D maps/valid/map6.cub